Totchinuko/apiconan.totchinuko.fr/nameplate.md

 The nameplate system work with a slot system.
 You insert your widgets in various slot in the nameplate UMG hierarchy, with a numeric priority for sorting.

 - `BeforeNameplate` - This is outside the nameplate, on top of it.
 Useful for things like chat bubbles
-- `AfterNamplate` - This is outside the nameplate, underneath.
+- `AfterNameplate` - This is outside the nameplate, underneath.
 Useful for things like health bar or other stats.
 - `BeforeName` - Inside the nameplate, on the name's left.
 This is grouped within the Horizontal Box of the name.
 Keep elements in their small, like an icon or something.
 - `AfterName` - Inside the nameplate, on the name's right.
 This is grouped within the Horizontal Box of the name.
 Keep elements in their small, like an icon or something.
 - `AboveName` - Inside the nameplate, on top of the name.
 This is grouped within the Vertical Box of the nameplate.
 This is within the padding of the nameplate, so the element won't be flush with the edge of the nameplate.